Witchin’ Spice: Magic and Mayhem Universe

 She was pretty awesome, I had to admit.
-She’d tried to show me that I could use a little magic to make a bed or to move clothes from drawers and closets to the bed and back again.
+She’d tried to show me that I could use a little magic to make a bed, and to move clothes from drawers to closets and back again.
 She’d tried to help me write simple spells for small things.
 It was like Magic 101, except I was failing every subject.

 Clothes ended up on the floor.

 The cold water turned on instead of the hot.

 The bed flipped itself over, and the sheets flung themselves out the window.

 And my spells?
 Oh yes, those were quite special.
 I’d blown up Bethilda’s kitchen at least twice.